SoftwareAG/c8y-docs/src/documents/guides/users-guide/saas-integration.html.md

 ![Device registered](/guides/zapier/deviceregistration.png)

-> Note that, depending on your Zapier plan, it may take up to fifteen minutes until Zapier picks up the change in the spreadsheet.
+> It may take up to fifteen minutes until Zapier picks up the change in the spreadsheet.

 Now you can play with this setup.
 For example, you could introduce a workflow column indicating the state of the device (ordered, in stock, rolling out, in production) and only register the device when it is being rolled out.